jhpyle/docassemble/_docs/config.md

 {% endhighlight %}

 You can disable these login methods by setting `enable` to false.

+## <a name="twilio"></a>Twilio configuration

+There are several features of **docassemble** that involve integration with the [Twilio] service, including the [`send_sms()`] function for sending text messages, the [text messaging interface] for interacting with interviewees through text messaging, and the [call forwarding] feature for connecting interviewees with operators over the phone.

+These features are enabled using a `twilio` configuration directive.
+Here is an example:

+{% highlight yaml %}
+twilio:
+  sms: true
+  voice: true
+  account sid: ACfad8e668d876f5473fb232a311243b58
+  auth token: auth token: 87559c7a427c25e34e20c654e8b05234 caller id: "+12762410114"
+  dispatch:
+    color: docassemble.base:data/questions/examples/buttons-code-color.yml
+    doors: docassemble.base:data/questions/examples/doors.yml
+  default interview: docassemble.demo:data/questions/questions.yml
+{% endhighlight %}

+The `sms: true` line tells **docassemble** that you intend to use the text messaging features.

+The `voice: true` line tells **docassemble** that you intend to use the [call forwarding] feature.

+The `account sid` is a value you copy and paste from your [Twilio] account dashboard.

+The `auth token` is another value you copy and paste from your [Twilio] account dashboard.
+This is only necessary if you intend to use the [`send_sms()`] function.

+The `caller id` is the phone number you purchased.
+The phone number must be written in [E.164] format.
+This is the phone number with which your users will exchange [SMS] messages.

+The `dispatch` configuration allows you to direct users to different interviews.
+For example, with the above configuration, you can tell your prospective users to "text 'color' to 276-241-0114."
+Users who initiate a conversation by sending the SMS message "help" to the [Twilio] phone number will be started into the `docassemble.base:data/questions/examples/sms.yml` interview.

+### Multiple Twilio configurations

+You can use multiple Twilio configurations on the same server.
+You might wish to do this if you want to advertise more than one [Twilio] number to your users.
+You can do this by specifying the `twilio` directive as a list of dictionaries, and giving each dictionary a `name`.
+In this example, there are two configurations, one named `default`, and one named `bankruptcy`:

+{% highlight yaml %}
+twilio:
+  - name: default
+    sms: true
+    voice: true
+    account sid: ACfad8e668d876f5473fb232a311243b58
+    auth token: auth token: 87559c7a427c25e34e20c654e8b05234
+    caller id: "+12762410114"
+    default interview: docassemble.base:data/questions/examples/sms.yml
+    dispatch:
+      color: docassemble.base:data/questions/examples/buttons-code-color.yml
+      doors: docassemble.base:data/questions/examples/doors.yml
+    default interview: docassemble.demo:data/questions/questions.yml
+  - name: bankruptcy
+    sms: true
+    voice: false
+    account sid: ACfad8e668d876f5473fb232a311243b58
+    auth token: auth token: 87559c7a427c25e34e20c654e8b05234
+    caller id: "+12768571217"
+    default interview: docassemble.bankruptcy:data/questions/bankruptcy.yml
+    dispatch:
+      adversary: docassemble.base:data/questions/adversary-case.yml
+      chapter7: docassemble.base:data/questions/bankruptcy.yml
+{% endhighlight %}

+When you call [`send_sms()`], you can indicate which configuration should be used:

+{% highlight python %}
+send_sms(to='202-943-0949', body='Hi there!', config='bankruptcy')
+{% endhighlight %}

+This will cause the message to be sent from 276-857-1217.

+If no configuration is named `default`, the first configuration will be used as the default.
+The [call forwarding] feature uses the default configuration.

 ## Pre-defined variables for all interviews